Recommendations of Stand Your Ground

 There is a lot tackled here with alternatingly devastating and sharply hilarious brushstrokes.
 Vermillion explores "bleeding heart liberal martyrdom," masculinity, violence, pride, the fear of losing ground from both sides of the political aisle, and more.
 Like Vermillion's other work, these characters manage to live simultaneously as interesting and plausible humans with unique wants and desires as well as representations of volatile socio-political conversations.
 I'd love to see this on its feet!

-• Christian Flynn: Stand Your Ground
+• Beckett Flynn: Stand Your Ground

 One of those rare plays that comes along and nails a topical issue right between the eyes in a visceral, real, human, way.
 A rare play with a clear protagonist, villain, and side characters that doesn’t feel hackneyed.
 A rare play that relies on plot and tension—that’s almost a thriller—and still invests so heavily in it’s characters.
 The first play in a long time that genuinely made me so uncomfortable I had to put it down for a bit.
 Read this play.
 It won’t be free for long.